-In this security audit, we have examined the design and implementation of the AVA token contract.
+In this security audit, we have examined the design and implementation of LayZero-based AVA token.
 During our audit, we first checked all respects related to the compatibility of the ERC20 specification and other known ERC20 pitfalls/vulnerabilities.
 We then proceeded to examine other areas such as coding practices and business logics.
-Overall, although no critical or high level vulnerabilities were discovered, we identified one informational suggestion and one low-severity issue.
+Overall, although no critical level vulnerabilities were discovered, we identified several issues that need to be promptly addressed.
 In the meantime, as disclaimed in Section 1.4, we appreciate any constructive feedbacks or suggestions about our findings, procedures, audit scope, etc.